Top Budgeting Tips for Single Parents

 How can a single parent afford everything?

-To afford everything (meaning all the expenses related to raising a child), single parents can budget wisely, seek child support, bring in additional income, and seek government assistance if needed.
+To afford everything (meaning all the expenses related to raising a child), single parents can budget wisely, seek child support, bring in additional income with a side hustle, for example, and seek government assistance if needed.

 How much should a single parent have in savings?